mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 %}

 {% include verse.html
-text="The mountains skipped like rams, the hills like lambs.
-Why is it, O sea, that you flee?
-O Jordan, that you turn back?
-O mountains, that you skip like rams?
-O hills, like lambs?" verse="Psalm 114:4-6"
+text="The mountains skipped like rams, the little hills like lambs.
+What was it, you sea, that you fled?
+You Jordan, that you turned back?
+You mountains, that you skipped like rams?
+You little hills, like lambs?" verse="Psalm 114:4-6"
 %}
 </div>